stellalph/PM-PORTFOLIO/README.md

  The linkedln profile has also been updated.

- As mentioned, this can be retrieved by click of the [Linkedln](https://www.linkedin.com/in/stella-ling-46246476/) button.
+ As mentioned, this can be retrieved by click of the [Linkedln](https://www.linkedin.com/in/stella-ling-46246476/) icon.